 Local governments spend roughly $1.6 trillion per year to provide a variety of public goods ranging from police and fire protection to public schools and public transit.
 Despite the fact that a sizable amount of economic activity is supplied by local governments, we know little about this sector’s productivity in delivering key services.
 We argue that the operating cost of providing public transit bus miles offers a standardized output for benchmarking the cost of local government service provision both over time and across space.
 We measure the cost savings from privatization and study the cost premium associated with unionization.
 We explore the political economy of why privatization rates are lower in high cost unionized areas.

 “Road Rationing Policies and Housing Markets” with Panle Barwick, Shanjun Li, and Jing Wu

-Canonical urban models postulate transportation cost as a key element in determining urban structure.
+Canonical urban models postulate transportation cost as a key element in determining urban spatial structure.
 This paper examines how road rationing policies impact the spatial distribution of households using rich micro data on housing transactions and resident demographics in Beijing.
-We find that Beijing’s road rationing policy significantly increased the demand for housing near subway stations as well as central business districts.
+We find that Beijing’s road rationing policy significantly increased the demand for housing near subway stations as well as CBD.
 The premium for proximity is stable in the periods prior to the driving restriction, but shifts significantly in the aftermath of the policy.
-The composition of individuals living close to subway stations and Beijing’s central business districts shifts toward wealthier households, consistent with theoretical predictions of the monocentric city model with income-stratified transit modes.
+The composition of households living close to subway stations and Beijing’s CBD shifts toward wealthier households, consistent with theoretical predictions of the monocentric city model with income-stratified transit modes.
 Our findings suggest that city-wide road rationing policies can have the unintended consequence of limiting access to public transit for lower income individuals.